What is screen mirroring?

 Supported platforms

-Now alfacast app supports the next platforms:
+Alfacast app supports screen mirroring on the following platforms:

 • Apple macOS™ (Streamer and Viewer)